Jim-JMCD/Test_Files_Create/README.md

-# Test_Files_Create ( *TFileCreate* ) - *Still Under devleopment Work in progress*
+# TFileCreate (Test Files Create)

- A test file generator that generates random data in a single directory or a directory tree.
+ A test file generator that fills files with random data in a single directory or a directory tree.

  * Includes a calculator for creating data in directory trees.
 [Option -C]
  * Will create a single file to directory tress of files, minimum file size = 2 bytes